 Have Confidence In Your Smile!
 Get in Touch Today

 At Crozet Family Dental, our staff, and our dentists offer a unique blend of modern technology, a focus on comfort, amenities, gentle care and 40 years of experience in a new state-of-the-art facility.

 Inlays and onlays require two appointments to complete the procedure.
 During the first visit, the filling being replaced or the damaged or decaying area of the tooth is removed, and the tooth is prepared for the inlay or onlay.
 To ensure proper fit and bite, an impression of the tooth is made by the dentist, and sent to a lab for fabrication.
 The dentist will then apply a temporary sealant on the tooth and schedule the next appointment.

 At the second appointment, the temporary sealant is removed.
-Dr. Willis, Dr. Podbesek, Dr. Taylor, Dr. DeAngelis, Dr. Chaudhry or Dr. Dalavurak will then make sure that the inlay or onlay fits correctly.
+Dr. Willis, Dr. Podbesek, Dr. Taylor, Dr. DeAngelis, Dr. Chung or Dr. Parvez will then make sure that the inlay or onlay fits correctly.
 If the fit is satisfactory, the inlay or onlay will be bonded to the tooth with a strong resin and polished to a smooth finish.

 Considerations for inlays and onlays